Connector URL

 Use this URL wherever your client asks for a remote MCP server or custom connector:

-Kepler app MCP connector page showing the connector URL and Claude setup steps
+The MCP connector page in the Kepler app, with the connector URL and setup steps.

 Prerequisites